 The term consignment means the specific lot of goods being sent to a single consignee in the destination country at a particular time.

-For example; if you are arranging a shipment of 100 x 8kg cartons of infant formula and each 8 kg carton of dairy product is clearly identified as being consigned to a different consignee/customer, then the shipment would satisfy the requirement for ‘less than 10 kg per consignment’ and no export requirements apply (if accepted by the importing country).
+For example; if you are arranging a shipment of 100 x 8kg cartons of Australian made product and each 8 kg carton is clearly identified as being consigned to a different consignee/customer, then the shipment would satisfy the requirement for ‘less than 10 kg per consignment’ and no export requirements apply (if accepted by the importing country).

 To meet the ‘less than 10 kg per consignment’ criteria, each consignment within the shipment must be clearly:

-- distinguishable as containing less than 10 kg of prescribed dairy product
+- distinguishable as containing less than 10 kg of prescribed dairy or dairy products

 - consigned to different consignees.